GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V3.0.7 =
+* New languages added.

+= V3.0.6 =
+Performance optimized.
+Functionality improved.
+The compatibility with new WordPress version updated.

+= V3.0.5 =
+Usability improved.

+= V3.0.4 =
+BWS Panel section is updated.

+= V3.0.3 =
+The page of plugin settings has been changed.
+The bug with plugin work for network which is based on sub-directories has been fixed.

+= V3.0.2 =
+Compatibility with Htaccess by BestWebSoft was added.
+This allows to get an access to the xml files (for network which is based on sub-directories).
+The bug with plugin menu duplicating was fixed.

+= V3.0.1 =
+Textdomain was changed.
+We updated all functionality for wordpress 4.3.1.

+= V3.0.0 =
+We updated all functionality for wordpress 4.2.4.
+BWS plugins section was updated.

+= V2.9.9 =
+We fixed bug with editing of file robots.txt.
+Ability to restore default settings.

+= V2.9.8 =
+Allows to add links to Post categories and Post tags to the sitemap file.

+= V2.9.7 =
+We replaced old Google Webmaster Tools API with new Google Webmaster Tools API v3.

+= V2.9.6 =
+Error with access to the plugins settings page was fixed.
+BWS Menu was updated.

+= V2.9.5 =
+Error loading stylesheet is fixed.

+= V2.9.4 =
+BWS plugins section was updated.
+Plugin optimization is done.

+= V2.9.3 =
+We updated all functionality for wordpress 4.0.
+We fixed errors while Quick Edit posts.
+We fixed errors while adding site to Google Webmaster Tools.

+= V2.9.2 =
+Security Exploit was fixed.

+= V2.9.1 =
+We added updating for the sitemap file when changing the status of the post from publish to private.

 = V2.9.0 =
 We updated all functionality for wordpress 3.9.1.
 The Ukrainian language file is updated.